manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Message_Encryption.md

 In a prior task, you configured a mail flow encryption rule using the Exchange admin center.
 In this task, you will create a mail flow encryption rule using Windows PowerShell.

-1. On the LON-CL1 VM, the PowerShell session that you used in the prior task should still be open.
+1. Now switch to the PowerShell window that you used in the prior task.
 Select the PowerShell icon on the taskbar.<br/>

 	**Important:** If you closed the previous PowerShell session, then repeat steps 1-14 from Task 1 to create a PSSession that establishes a remote connection to Exchange Online through PowerShell and then imports the Exchange Online session into the PowerShell GUI.
 This is required because the New-TransportRule cmdlet used in the next step does not exist in MsolService because it is an Exchange Online cmdlet; therefore, you must connect to the Exchange Online session through PowerShell to access this cmdlet.